Compound Interest Examples

 - Most parent won’t live to see their children turn 65.
 Nobody wants to think about that.

 To summarize, if you have a few thousand dollars laying around and a child on the way consider throwing that money into a brokerage account and let it grow until your little bundle of joy reaches retirement age.
 I know that most people don’t have that kind of money available, and that really wasn’t the point of this blog post.
-The purpose was to show how important it is to start investing in retirement early, weather that is at age 1 or age 25.
-If a person takes only one thing away from the personal finance world, it should be an understanding of the power of compound interest.
+The purpose was to show a few compound interest examples of how important it is to start investing in retirement early, weather that is at age 1 or age 25.
+If a person takes only one thing away from the personal finance world, it should be an understanding of these compound interest examples.
+They are so powerful!